mmr-music-repo/Majoras-MusicBox-House/README.md

 # Majoras-MusicBox-House

-The `.zip` here contains the resources required for custom music sequences for the Ocarina of Time & Majora's Mask Randomizer.
+The `.zip` here contains the resources required for custom music sequences for the Ocarina of Time & Majora's Mask Randomizers.

+### Majora's Mask Randomizer Music in Ocarina of Time Randomizer
-To be able to use the sequence made for Majora's Mask Randomizer in Ocarina of Time Randomizer, please read the readme: `create_mm_audiobin.txt`.
+To use music files (`.mmrs`) created for Majora's Mask Randomizer in Ocarina of Time Randomizer, please read the guide in the "Majora's Mask Audiobin" folder of this repository.

 # Requests
 If there is a song you would like to be converted to Nintendo 64's compressed MIDI format (`.seq`, `.aseq`, `.zseq`), then packed into a Majora's Mask custom music file (`.mmrs`), and added to the repository, feel free to request it by opening an issue with "`[Request]`" in the title.